HongyuGong/RCM-Question-Answering/README.md

 Download data from [TriviaQA websiet](https://nlp.cs.washington.edu/triviaqa/) and save in DATA_DIR/.
 Two folders qa/ and evidence/ can be found in DATA_DIR/.
 TriviaQA dataset contains data from two domains: web and wikipedia, and we use its wikipedia portion in our experiments.

-Follow instructions [here](https://github.com/mandarjoshi90/triviaqa), refer to their script utils.convert_to_squad_format.py to adapt TriviaQA to SQuAD format.
+Follow the instructions [here](https://github.com/mandarjoshi90/triviaqa), and refer to its script utils.convert_to_squad_format.py to adapt TriviaQA to SQuAD format.
 Create a subfolder under squad-qa/ under the data folder DATA_DIR.

 Clone the Github repo triviaqa, and convert data to squad format in squad-qa/